It’s Girl Scout Cookie time!

 We’re all guilty of it: driving down a busy street trying to hold a conversation with one hand on the steering wheel and the other fumbling the keypad of our smartphone with our thumb.
 We all think we’re pretty good multitaskers, don’t we?
 However, studies like Your Brain And Multitasking show that “multitasking actually reduces productivity and increases mistakes.”

 Further studies show that “multitasking” for humans is nothing more than context switching: the brain can only focus on one thing at a time, so when you think you’re doing three things at once, what you’re really doing is switching concentration between all three things very quickly.
-It’s when your mind is constantly switching that details can be missed and mistakes are made.
+It’s when your mind is constantly switching that details can be missed and mistakes are made, so for driving is a really bad idea, since this is an activity that need most of our attention, and focus, so is bad idea to drive distracted or under the influence of substances, although if this case happen and you’re wrongfully detained the use of lawyers as Braden & Tucci is a great option to work these issues.

 As the video shows, it doesn’t take much to become distracted – simply typing in “Lol” could make a difference between staying safely on the road and ending up rammed into a tree or oncoming vehicle.